Juglans nigra (black walnut)

 Popular as a landscape tree for planting in open spaces, black walnut is particularly suitable for avenue plantings.
 It was introduced to Europe in the early 17th century and is now widely cultivated as an ornamental.

 Roots of black walnut produce substances that appear to have toxic effects on a variety of plants, such as apples, some pines and Potentilla species, and hence these should not be planted near black walnuts.

 Black walnut wood shavings in horse bedding have been reported to cause laminitis (a condition causing pain in the hooves of horses) in the USA.

 This species at Kew

-A large black walnut can be seen growing at the south end of the Order Beds at Kew.
+A large black walnut can be seen growing at the south end of the Plant Family Beds at Kew.